Lovekumar2/NASSCOM-VSD-PHYSICAL-DESIGN-SOC-DESIGN-PROGRAM/README.md

 - PDKs include SPICE (Simulation Program with Integrated Circuit Emphasis) models for transistors and other devices.
 These models are used in simulation tools to predict the electrical behavior of circuits before they are fabricated.
 ##### 5.Process-Specific Design Automation:
 - PDKs are tightly integrated with Electronic Design Automation (EDA) tools, enabling automated processes like place-and-route, timing analysis, and power optimization.
 The PDK ensures that these tools are calibrated for the specific process technology.
+### What is LEF File ?
+- A LEF (Library Exchange Format) file is a standard file format used in the semiconductor industry to describe the physical aspects of standard cells, macros, and other components in a design.
+LEF files are crucial for the place-and-route (P&R) stage of ASIC and FPGA design, where the physical layout of a chip is finalized.The information in a LEF file helps design tools understand the physical constraints and characteristics of the cells, which allows for efficient placement and routing of the components on a silicon wafer.